Ocimum tenuiflorum: Morphology

 Holy basil is an erect, many-branched subshrub, 30-60 cm tall with hairy stems.
 Leaves are green or purple; they are simple, petioled, with an ovate blade up to 5 cm long, which usually has a slightly toothed margin; they are strongly scented and have a decussate phyllotaxy.
 The purplish flowers are placed in close whorls on elongated racemes.

 The three main morphotypes cultivated in India and Nepal are Ram tulsi (the most common type, with broad bright green leaves that are slightly sweet), the less common purplish green-leaved (Krishna or Shyam tulsi) and the common wild vana tulsi (e.g., Ocimum gratissimum).

-Origin and distribution

-DNA barcodes of various biogeographical isolates of tulsi from the Indian subcontinent are now available.
-In a large-scale phylogeographical study of this species conducted using chloroplast genome sequences, a group of researchers from Central University of Punjab, Bathinda, have found that this plant originates from North-Central India.

-This basil has now escaped from cultivation and has naturalised into a cosmopolitan distribution.

-Chemical composition

-Some of the phytochemical constituents of tulsi are oleanolic acid, ursolic acid, rosmarinic acid, eugenol, carvacrol, linalool, and β-caryophyllene (about 8%).
+Phytochemicals

+The plant and its oil contain diverse phytochemicals, including tannins, flavonoids, eugenol, caryophyllenes, carvacrol, linalool, camphor, and cinnamyl acetate, among others.
+One study reported that the plant contains an eponymous family of 10 neolignan compounds called tulsinol A-J.

-Tulsi essential oil consists mostly of eugenol (~70%) β-elemene (~11.0%), β-caryophyllene (~8%), and germacrene (~2%), with the balance being made up of various trace compounds, mostly terpenes.
+Specific aroma compounds in the essential oil are camphor (32%), eucalyptol (19%), ⍺-bisabolene (17%), eugenol (14%), germacrene (11%) and β-bisabolene (11%).
+In addition, more than 60 different aroma compounds were found through gas chromatography–mass spectrometry analysis of holy basil.
+However, other studies have stated tulsi essential oil consists mostly of eugenol (70%) β-elemene (11%), β-caryophyllene (8%), and germacrene (2%), with the balance being made up of various trace compounds, mostly terpenes.

-Genome sequence

-The genome of the tulsi plant has been sequenced and reported as a draft, estimated to be 612 mega bases, with results showing genes for biosynthesis of anthocyanins in Shyama Tulsi, ursolic acid and eugenol in Rama Tulsi.
-The predicted proteins and other annotations are available from caps.ncbs.res.in/Ote.